wyskoj/wyskoj/README.md

 Hi, I'm Jacob!
-I'm currently a Graduate Research Assistant at Michigan Technological University pursuing a doctorate in Civil Engineering, with a focus on Geodesy.
+I'm currently a graduate student at Michigan Technological University studying Civil Engineering.

 I enjoy using **Kotlin** and the JVM ecosystem to develop desktop applications.
 For web, I use **TypeScript** with Next.js.
 But, here's a list of technologies I've worked with: